Skip to main navigation Skip to content Skip to footer

 • Cough or sore throat

-Respiratory droplets, direct contact with an infected person or their respiratory secretions or fecal matter.
+Through respiratory droplets, direct contact with an infected person or their respiratory secretions or fecal matter.
 Also, touching the eyes, nose or mouth after contact with contaminated surfaces.

-From 24 hours before symptom onset to 5 days following
+24 hours before symptom onset to 5 days following

 2 days